msharma84/Technical_Concepts/Java.md

     evenList.forEach(System.out::println);
      ```

-- How do you transform a list of strings to uppercase using streams?
+- How do you transform a list of strings to uppercase using streams

     ```
     List<String> stringList = Arrays.asList("apple","banana","orange");